 Controlling Big Green Egg Temperature

 Controlling the temperature is one of the most important things you do with the Green Egg.
-Here’s where things can get tricky but since the air flow through the Egg is fully customizable you’ll figure out the right system that works for you.
-You don’t need a fancy automated temperature controller, you just need to refine your technique with the tools you already own.
+Here’s where things can get tricky but since the air flow through the Egg is fully customizable, you’ll figure out the right system that works for you.
+You don’t need a fancy automated temperature controller; you need to refine your technique with the tools you already own.

 I start with nothing on the top vent of the egg and the bottom vent wide open.
 We’ll control the temperature with the daisy wheel or the Smokeware stainless steel cap.
-I use the Smokeware cap because it gives me greater control over the temperature.
-One of the things with the daisy wheel is that sometimes when you open the egg you lose the settings, the wheel slide from time to time.
-Because you have the bottom vent wide open you will want to make sure that the charcoal doesn’t get too hot prior to shutting the lid and putting on the daisy wheel or cap.
+I use the Smokeware cap because it gives me greater control over the heat.
+One of the things with the daisy wheel is that sometimes when you open the egg, you lose the settings, the wheel slide from time to time.
+Because you have the bottom vent wide open, you will want to make sure that the charcoal doesn’t get too hot before shutting the lid and putting on the daisy wheel or cap.
 It’s always easier to raise the temperature than it is to bring it down.
-Using the top vent to control the temperature allows you the ability to refine and fine-tune the temperature much more easily.
+Using the top vent to control the heat allows you the ability to refine and fine-tune the temperature much more easily.
 By the way, the best accessory I’ve ever purchased for my Egg is the Smokeware cap.
-I find temperature control is much easier with the cap than the daisy wheel.
+I find temperature control is easier with the cap than the daisy wheel.

-Depending on conditions, once I get the egg close to my desired temp I can usually maintain a level temp with the daisy wheel set like this:
+Depending on conditions, once I get the egg close to my desired temp I can usually maintain a level temp with the daisy wheel configured like this:

-Big Green Egg Tip: Here’s a tip for the daisy wheel, you probably know this already but in case you don’t, looking at the picture above, position the daisy wheel so the raised letters (Big Green Egg) is at 12 o’clock.
+Big Green Egg Tip: Here’s a tip for the daisy wheel, you probably know this already but in case you don’t, looking at the picture above, position the daisy wheel, so the raised letters (Big Green Egg) is at 12 o’clock.
 The bottom vent slider will stay put when you open the lid because it hits the raised letters of the writing.
-On my first cook, I didn’t see this and the charcoal got really hot and almost burned my steaks.
+On my first cook, I didn’t see this, and the charcoal got hot and almost burned my steaks.

 A Few Final Thoughts

-If I have one suggestion when using the Egg as a smoker, bring the heat up slowly but yet completely.
+If I have one suggestion when using the Egg as a smoker, bring the heat up slowly.
 I had one smoke that ran about 350 degrees because I had gotten the Big Green Egg too hot.
-I recommend you get a laser thermometer.
-This helpful to get the actual temperature of the grate over the plate setter.
-If you plan on cooking pizza on the Egg I highly recommend getting a laser thermometer.
-You will need it to check the temperature of the middle of the pizza stone prior to putting the pizza on the grill.
-If the temperature is too low the middle of the pizza will cook unevenly.
+I recommend you get a laser thermometer — this helps to get the actual temperature of the grate over the plate setter.
+If you plan on cooking pizza on the Egg, I highly recommend getting a laser thermometer.
+You will need it to check the temperature of the middle of the pizza stone before putting the pizza on the grill.
+If the temperature is too low the center of the pizza will cook slower than the outside edges.

 Do you own a Weber grill?
 Check out my review of the Smokenator?

 Disclosure: If there is a product that I like and it has an affiliate program, then I might link to that product using an affiliate link.
-By using an affiliate link it means that I might earn a commission on a product if you buy something through that link.
-This doesn’t cost you anything but I just wanted you to be aware.
+By using an affiliate link, it means that I might earn a commission on a product if you buy something through that link.
+It doesn’t cost you anything, but I just wanted you to be aware.